Greg & Steve

 Scelsa and Millang, who have known each other since high school, moved from their hometown of Newport Beach, California to Los Angeles to "be closer to the music business" in 1968.
 They took jobs as special education assistants, and soon started performing music for the children, many of whom had emotional or behavioral problems.
-They found that their music had a positive effect on children with disorders such as autism.
+Scelsa and Millang found that their music had a positive effect on children with disorders such as autism.
 For the next several years, they performed their music program for different schools.
-In 1975, they decided to form a record company, Youngheart Records, and presented a recording of their music to National Association for the Education of Young Children convention attendees.
+In 1975, Scelsa and Millang decided to form a record company, Youngheart Records, and presented a recording of their music to National Association for the Education of Young Children convention attendees.
 After receiving a positive reaction at the conference, Scelsa and Millang formed "Greg & Steve" and began selling their recordings in the educational market.

 In 1991, Scelsa and Millang sold the majority interest of Youngheart Records to Creative Teaching Press and have expanded into internet and retail sales.
 The expansion allowed them to begin selling their music in larger markets such as retailers Barnes & Noble, and allowed them to focus on their music rather than on business tasks.
 As of 2002, Greg & Steve have received nine Parents' Choice Awards.
 In 2010, their album Jumpin' and Jammin was nominated for a Grammy Award for Best Musical Album for Children.